-Consider the designer and builder's previous experience working together on design-bid-build or GCCM projects of comparable program, scope, complexity and/or budget.
+Owners should consider the designer and builder's previous experience working together on design-bid-build or GCCM projects of comparable program, scope, complexity and/or budget as well as design-build projects.
 Those project delivery types are the result of a "forced marriage."
 If the team was successful they probably have the ability to work together on a project where they choose each other as partners.

-Recognize the ability of teams to work to bring value to the project even if they do not have previous experience working together.
-Consider alternate means for teams to demonstrate their ability to work collaboratively such office visits, proprietary meetings and interviews.
-Ask teams to provide a copy of their Teaming Agreement, which should describe their plan for working as an integrated design-builder, in their statement of qualifications.
+Owners should recognize the ability of teams to bring value to the project even if they do not have previous experience working together.
+They should consider alternate means for teams to demonstrate their ability to work collaboratively such as office visits, proprietary meetings and interviews.
+They should require teams to provide a copy of their Teaming Agreement, which should describe their plan for working as an integrated design-builder, in their statement of qualifications.

-During the RFQ phase:
+During the RFQ phase owners should:

 - Include selection criteria that allows teams to demonstrate experience with integrated project delivery.
 This could include design-build, GCCM and private sector negotiated contracts.
-Design-bid-build may also be relevant given the collaboration among design professionals to design high performance buildings or work effectively with the contractor after bid. - Include selection criteria for the Teaming Agreement. - Include selection criteria for management tools that promote teamwork - Include selection criteria for project approach which allows teams to demonstrate their ability to identify issues and solutions, think strategically and take advantage of design-build.
+Design-bid-build may also be relevant given the collaboration among design professionals to design high performance buildings or work effectively with the contractor after bid. - Include selection criteria for the Teaming Agreement. - Include selection criteria for management tools that promote teamwork. - Include selection criteria for project approach which allows teams to demonstrate their ability to identify issues and solutions, think strategically and take advantage of design-build.

-During the RFP phase:
+During the RFP phase owners should:

-Include selection criteria related to design-builder's performance as an integrated team in proprietary meetings and interviews.
-Evaluate criteria separately from RFQ phase to ensure that competitors get full credit for demonstrating teamwork.
+- Include selection criteria related to design-builder's performance as an integrated team in proprietary meetings and interviews. - Evaluate criteria separately from RFQ phase to ensure that competitors get full credit for demonstrating teamwork.